PierrickPochelu/Benchmark_Anomaly_Detection_On_Timeseries/README.md

 - red: False negative error
 - orange: False positive error

 The margin for improvement is obvious.
-On the majority of timeseries it is better than random, on some others, the method performs equally to random (everything tagged as non-anomaly).
+On the majority of time series it is better than random, on some others, the method performs equally to random (everything tagged as non-anomaly).

 # ONLINE STRATEGY - EXPERIMENTAL RESULTS
-Let's evaluate 4 realtime anomaly detection strategies
+Let's evaluate 4 real-time anomaly detection strategies
 ```
 from realtime_AD import REALTIME_AD
 from extract_data import extract_one_dataset